 Slow-cooker entrees like Paula Deen’s Slow Cooker Cheese Stuffed Meatballs and Sauce bring a gourmet touch to your holiday spread.
 They’re so easy that you’ll have plenty of time for more important things—like curling up in front of the fireplace beside a pre-lit Christmas tree with a cup of egg nog.
 This time of year is meant to be enjoyed, so choose recipes that make life easy on yourself and savory for your guests.

 The old design maxim “presentation is everything” applies, but creating an atmosphere with detailed touches doesn’t have to be a headache.
 By simplifying the menu, planning ahead, and focusing on elements like practical table design and music to set the mood, you’ll create an almost-magical holiday atmosphere that both you and your guests will savor.

 Don’t get so caught up in the planning and design process that you miss the community of the season.
 A popular old Christmas song reminds you that “the world is your marshmallow.”
-So embrace your marshmallow, enjoy your decorations, add an evergreen candle to complement your artificial Christmas tree, and take the time to enjoy family, friends, and all that is joyful about this holiday season.
+So embrace your marshmallow, enjoy your decorations, and add an evergreen candle to complement your artificial Christmas tree.
+Take the time to enjoy family, friends, and all that is joyful about this holiday season.
 Your guests will notice and appreciate the atmosphere unique to you and your home.